 The industrials sector is the backbone of the economy.
 It performs three main functions:

-- Manufacturing and distributing capital goods: This includes building products and machinery, and providing construction and engineering services.
+- Manufacturing and distributing capital goods: This includes building products and machinery and providing construction and engineering services.

-- Providing commercial and professional services: This includes environmental and facility services, and human resources and employment services.
+- Providing commercial and professional services: This includes environmental and facility services and human resources and employment services.

 These industrial stocks offer some of the sector’s best long-term durability: